 Like the Mommy Wars that pit stay-at-home and working moms against each other, we find ourselves in a new battle: the Kid Wars.
 Only this battle pits the discipleship of our children against worldly pursuits.
 The question for many parents is how do we provide opportunities for academic and athletic success while prioritizing Christ and his church?

 We can all agree parents must teach their children more than just being Christ-followers.
 I want my kids to succeed academically, and I find myself regularly explaining algebra and chemistry to my teenagers.
-I have one child who excels at playing the viola, and we’ve devoted time and money to growing this gift.
+I have one child who excels at playing the viola, and we’ve devoted time and money to grow this gift.
 My oldest is currently spending much free time preparing for the SATs in hopes of opening up college opportunities (and scholarships!)

 It’s easy to feel these outside pursuits competing with the discipleship of our kids.
 But does it have to be this way?
 There are so many good and worthy pursuits that can be done well, but these pursuits should not be in opposition to the spiritual formation of our children.

 We cannot and should not separate Christianity from practical living.
 In fact, many of our children’s activities are opportunities to show them how to follow Christ in the midst of daily life.
 The battle for time is real, and each minute is to be stewarded for the glory of God.

 Christ First When Determining Our Child’s Activities

 Christians must daily choose to put Christ first.
 Christian parents must teach this discipline to their children.
 This doesn’t just happen on Sunday.
 It happens in the classroom and on the field.
 It also happens when we choose to let some opportunities pass by in order to ensure that our time is appropriately devoted to Christ and His church.

 I want ask a few questions to help parents see how they can train their children to keep Christ first in the midst of the numerous activities vying for their time.